cmp-202/ssh2shell/README.md

  //sshObj is the host object
 });

-ssh2shell.on ("commandTimeout", function onCommandTimeout( command, response, stream, sshObj ) {
+ssh2shell.on ("commandTimeout", function onCommandTimeout( command, response, sshObj, stream ) {
  //default: runs host.onCommandTimeout function if defined if not the buffer is added to sessionText
  //the error is outputed to the msg event and the connection is closed
  //command is the command that timed out